ScottON/ScottON/_pages/about.md

 ---
 title: About me
-subtitle: I want to write words for your business that captivate, convey, and convert.
+subtitle: I write words that captivate, convey, and convert.
-description: I want to write words for your business that captivate, convey, and convert.
+description: I write words that captivate, convey, and convert.
 Learn what I can do for you.
 featured_image: /images/demo/about.jpg
 ---